 Thai Seafood Curry Recipe

-1. Cook the rice according to package instructions.
-Here are my instructions for how to cook rice in the microwave.
+- Cook the rice according to package instructions.
+See below for my instruction on how to cook rice in the microwave.